Homework #4 (Due 10/26)

 Click on the link that corresponds to your name.
 Choose the Edit Page button on the top menu bar.
 Upload your pictures.

-Please do this homework after you have read the reading for this week and after class on Wednesday 9/30.
+Please do this homework after you have read the reading for this week.

 Draw an example of a button (discrete input) and a handle (continuous input) that you use in your daily life.